aosp-mirror/platform_system_core/init/README.md

 `oom_score_adjust <value>`
 > Sets the child's /proc/self/oom\_score\_adj to the specified value, which must range from -1000 to 1000.

+`override`
+> Indicates that this service definition is meant to override a previous definition for a service with the same name.
+This is typically meant for services on /odm to override those defined on /vendor.
+The last service definition that init parses with this keyword is the service definition will use for this service.
+Pay close attention to the order in which init.rc files are parsed, since it has some peculiarities for backwards compatibility reasons.
+The 'imports' section of this file has more details on the order.

 `priority <priority>`
 > Scheduling priority of the service process.
 This value has to be in range